JetBrains/intellij-sdk-docs/topics/ui/controls/progress_indicators.md

 ### Tree, list, tool window

-If each tree node loads independently and it’s important to know the current state of each node, show the loader instead of the node icon:
+If each tree node loads independently, and it’s important to know the current state of each node, show the loader instead of the node icon:

 ![](tree_loader_icon.png){width=372}